Henry Ford liked to invent and on August 13, 1941, he unveiled his “plastic car”.

 The car was immediately dubbed the “Soybean Car” by the media.

-Henry said the project was a serious attempt to combine the car industry with agriculture.
+Henry said the project was a serious attempt to combine agriculture with the car industry.

 He also claimed the “plastic” panels made the car safer than traditional steel cars and that the car could even roll over without being crushed.